History Files

 52 BC

-Following the defeat of Vercingetorix, the Roman subjugation of Gaul is renewed.
+Following the defeat of Vercingetorix, Roman subjugation is renewed over Gaul.
 The Parisii may willingly accept this, renewing their alliance.
-To back this up, their chief settlement grows into a major Romano-Celtic city.
+To back up this possibility, their chief settlement grows into a major Romano-Celtic city.

 With this action, all of Gaul has been brought under Roman domination, and the history of its population of Celts and Aquitani is tied to that of the emerging Roman empire.